kaufman-lab/build_containers/README.md

 ## Using images interactively

-While these images can be used non-interactively to run R and Python scripts (e.g. via `singularity exec oras://ghcr.io/kaufman-lab/geospatial_plus:4.1.0 Rscript scriptname.R`) without any additional options, if you want to use the image interactively for development (e.g. via `singularity shell` or `singularity instance`)  you should `--bind` a directory on the host machine to `/pseudohome`.
+For images designed to host an IDE: While these images can be used non-interactively to run R and Python scripts (e.g. via `singularity exec oras://ghcr.io/kaufman-lab/geospatial_plus:4.1.0 Rscript scriptname.R`) without any additional options, if you want to use the image interactively for development (e.g. via `singularity shell` or `singularity instance`)  you should `--bind` a directory on the host machine to `/pseudohome`.
 This will allow installation of R and Python packages to an instance/shell-specific directory thus fully isolating the instance even during development.
 Without first binding `pseudohome`, user installation of packages will fail because pseudohome does not exist inside the image.
 This is arguably a good thing because it prevents accidental installation of packages or accidental loading of packages installed in the user library when images are being used for production.

 ## Definition files